Reviews You Can Rely On

 What's the Best Value?

-When it comes to the question of which earbuds offer the best bang for your buck, wireless earbuds are the first that come to mind.
+These days, when you think of earbuds, you think of wireless earbuds.
 We get that.
-We love our wireless earbuds.
-And, we'll get to talking about which ones offer the best value shortly.
-But first, we need to talk about the shockingly impressive performance per dollar spent offered by old-school wired earbuds.
+We love our wireless earbuds, and we'll get to them shortly.
+But first, we need to talk about the shockingly impressive performance value offered by old-school wired earbuds.

 Wired Earbuds Offer Great Price vs. Performance